 As you set things up and purchase storage bins, keep your kids, their ages and abilities in the back of your mind.
 Just like in the playroom, open bins low to the ground are best.
 We love these Stackable Husky bins for kids!
 They are inexpensive, hold up well, and are super easy for kids to use.

-Keep their toys, chalk, bubbles, etc. on the bottom of shelving units.
-Keep bikes and helmets down low.
+Keep toys, chalk, bubbles, etc. on the bottom of shelving units.
+Keep bikes and helmets down low, too.
 Instead of hanging them on the wall (which you can totally do during the winter) make a “parking spot” with painter’s tape on the floor.

 Here are a couple of favorites for storing sports equipment: